CloudCannon/documentation/_editing/front-matter.md

         footer: Update the details in the footer
       ~~~

-      Alternatively, configure comments per file or with Jekyll defaults:
+      Alternatively, configure comments per file in front matter or with Jekyll defaults:

       ~~~yaml
       defaults: